 Katie has been involved in rape and violence prevention since 2002 when she began volunteering at Northwest Center Against Sexual Assault as a crisis counselor.
 She came to IMPACT in 2007 when she took the Core Program, and soon thereafter she became the volunteer coordinator.
 Her passion for IMPACT led her to class assist and participate in several advanced classes.
 In 2010 she became the IMPACT Board Treasurer.
-She has been teaching workshops since 2013 and became an IMPACT instructor in 2016, and an IMPACT: Ability Instructor in 2017.
+She has been teaching workshops since 2013, became an IMPACT instructor in 2016, and an IMPACT: Ability Instructor in 2017.

 Katie received her master of business administration from DePaul University and is a certified public account.
-She currently works as the Superintendent of Business at the Des Plaines Park District.
+She currently works as Deputy Executive Director at Glenview Park District.

 “Every woman has a right to feel safe within her own body; and I look forward to helping women and girls learn to use their physical and spiritual power to defend themselves successfully.” – Katie

 Margaret has been an IMPACT instructor since 1992, teaching all programs, and is also an Instructor Trainer.
-She holds a fifth degree black belt in Tae Kwon Do and created and instructs in a Tae Kwon Do program for youth and adults, particularly aimed at youth at risk.
+She holds a fifth degree black belt in Tae Kwon Do.

 “To me IMPACT courses have always been about freedom to live in the world in a more complete and visible way.
 Providing this experience to women is a revolutionary act – revolution of old restrictive attitudes and beliefs in favor of greater freedom.” – Margaret

 Martha received her Ph.D. in sociology from the University of Iowa and is Professor Emeritus of Sociology and Women’s Studies at Northeastern Illinois University.
-She holds a fourth-degree black belt in Seido karate.
-She has published several articles on self-defense, including the “Empowering Self-Defense," "The Power of NO” and “Kicking Down the Barriers: Self-Defense and Social Change.”
+She holds a fifth-degree black belt in Seido karate.
+She has published several articles on self-defense, including “Empowering Self-Defense," "The Power of NO” and “Kicking Down the Barriers: Self-Defense and Social Change.”
 Hers and Mike Armato's book Investigating Gender: Developing a Feminist Sociological Imagination also addresses the importance of self-defense training in the chapter "Interpersonal Violence."

 "My belief that ordinary women can do extraordinary things is continually affirmed in teaching IMPACT.
 We create an opportunity for women to recognize the power, fighting spirit, and love of life they already have." – Martha